csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 -   No distinction between audio and control rates on the type level.
     Derive all rates from the context.
 If the user plugs signal to an opcode that expects an audio rate signal the argument is converted to the right rate.
+Though user can force signal to be of desired type.
 -   Less typing, more music.
 Use short names for all types.
 Make library so that all expressions can be built without type annotations.
 Make it simple for the compiler to derive all types.
-Don't use complex type classes.
+Don't use complex type classes or brainy language concepts.
 -   Ensure that output signal is limited by amplitude.
 Csound can produce signals with HUGE amplitudes.
 Little typo can damage your ears and your speakers.
 In generated code all signals are clipped by